Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Minimal Taylor algebras

 We start this section by recalling the central definition and giving some examples.

 \begin{definition} An algebra $\algA$ is called a \emph{minimal Taylor algebra} if it is Taylor but no proper reduct of $\alg A$ is. \end{definition}

-Examples of minimal Taylor algebras include two-element semilattices, two-element majority algebras, and affine Mal'cev algebras.
-This follows from the description of their term operations: the term operations of the two-element semilattice $(\{0,1\};\vee)$ are exactly the operations of the form $x_{i_1} \vee x_{i_2} \vee \dots \vee x_{i_k}$; the term operations of the two-element majority algebra $(\{0,1\}; \maj)$ are exactly the idempotent, \emph{monotone} (i.e., compatible with the inequality relation $\leq$), and \emph{self-dual} (i.e., compatible with the disequality relation $\neq$) operations; the term operations of an affine Mal'cev algebra over an abelian group are exactly the operations of the form $a_1x_1 + a_2x_2 + \dots + a_nx_n$, where $a_i$ are integers that sum up to one.
-(Each of the mentioned facts is either simple or follows from~\cite{post41:clones}.)
-In fact, there are exactly four minimal Taylor algebras on a two-element set: the two semilattices, the majority algebra and the two-element affine Mal'cev algebra.

-A nice example of a minimal Taylor algebra on a three-element domain is the rock-paper-scissors algebra mentioned after The Four Types Theorem.
+There exist exactly four minimal Taylor algebras on a two-element set, counted up to term-equivalence: the two semilattices, the majority algebra, and the affine Mal'cev algebra.
+Indeed, from the description of their term operations given in Subsection~\ref{subsec:boolean} it follows that clones of these algebras are even minimal, in the sense that the only proper subclone is the clone of projections.
+A nice example of a minimal Taylor algebra on a three-element domain is the rock-paper-scissors algebra mentioned in Subsection~\ref{subsec:four_types}.
 To see that this algebra is minimal Taylor observe that any term operation behaves on any two-element set like the term operation of a two-element semilattice with the same set of essential coordinates.
 Therefore, the original operation can be obtained by identifying variables in any term operation having at least two essential coordinates.
 The same argument shows that any semilattice, not necessarily two-element, is minimal Taylor.
+Affine Mal'cev algebras are also minimal Taylor; this can be deduced e.g. from Theorem~\ref{thm:FTA}.